bhaveshgoyal/packet-sniffer/README.md

 address and port, protocol type and the raw content of the packet payload.

 Supported Protocols:
+Layer 2: ARP

-Layer 3: IP, ARP
+Layer 3: IP, ICMP, IGMP

-Layer 4: TCP, UDP, ICMP, IGMP
+Layer 4: TCP, UDP

 ----------------------------------
 **A Brief Note on implementation:**